How to Efficiently Use the Command 'minifab' (with examples)

 Explanation:

-• -n chaincode_name: This argument specifies the name of the chaincode to be installed.
+• -n chaincode_name: The -n flag specifies the name of the chaincode to be installed.

-• -v chaincode_version: This argument specifies the version of the chaincode to be installed.
+• -v chaincode_version: The -v flag indicates the particular version of the chaincode to be installed.
+This parameter is crucial for version control and maintenance.

-Use case 5: Initializing the chaincode after installation/upgrade
+Use case 5: Initialize the chaincode after installation/upgrade

 Code: